HaxeFoundation/HaxeManual/content/04-class-field.md

 > ##### Trivia: `inline var`
 >
 > Prior to Haxe 4, there was no `final` keyword.
-The inline variables feature however was present for a long time, using `var` keyword instead of `final`.
+The inline variables feature however was present for a long time, using the `var` keyword instead of `final`.
 Using `inline var` still works in Haxe 4 but might be deprecated in the future, because `final` is more appropriate.

 <!--label:class-field-dynamic-->
 #### Dynamic